 Film was my first love.
-I've spent the past twelve years of my life involved in the video industry, cutting my teeth with making some award-winning short films.
+I've spent the past twelve years of my life involved in the video industry.
+I cut my teeth by making some award-winning short films.
 I've made hundreds of music videos and I have also worked on freelance and corporate productions.

 I shoot all my videos on an SLR camera (the Canon 550d with interchangeable lenses).
-I love the look of the image and the functionality of the small camera - it means I can get very interesting angles very quickly.
-I edit at home on Adobe Premiere Pro CS3, a professional editing suite, and this is where the video really comes to life.
+I love the functionality of the small camera - it means I can get very interesting angles very quickly.
+I edit at home on Adobe Premiere Pro CS4, a professional editing suite, and this is where the video really comes to life.

 The first stage in any video project is to know exactly what you want the video to convey and what you want it to mean.
 We can spitball some ideas over email or we can have a face-to-face planning meeting.
 Either way, we'll ensure we're going in to the video knowing exactly what we want to get out of it.